Amos Humiston: Civil War

 Humiston served in the Union Army during the American Civil War.
-He was wounded at the Battle of Chancellorsville in May 1863.
+He was wounded at the Battle of Chancellorsville in May 1863, a bullet glancing off his ribs.
 He was later killed in action on the Gettysburg Battlefield, dying with a photograph of his three children that his wife had mailed to him months earlier.
 A local girl found the image, and Dr. John Francis Bourns saw it at the girl's father's tavern and subsequently publicized the image in an effort to identify the anonymous soldier who had been carrying it.
 Though the image itself was not reproduced, it was described in detail in newspapers across the country: "wounded, he had laid himself down to die.
 In his hands … was an ambrotype containing the portraits of three small children … two boys and a girl ... nine, seven and five years of age, the boys being respectively the oldest and youngest of the three.
 The youngest boy is sitting in a high chair, and on each side of him are his brother and sister.
 The eldest boy's jacket is made from the same material as his sister's dress ...
 [It is] desired that all papers in the country will draw attention [so] the family … may come into possession of it" (The Philadelphia Inquirer, October 19, 1863).